Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

       url: "mailto:contact@adrian.ng"
 excerpt: "This is the website of __Adrian Ng__. _My_ website.
 Here you will see examples of my _Java_ projects and some notes on working with _SQL_ queries.

-Along the way, you'll also visit some very tall mountains that I photographed long ago.
+Along the way, you'll also visit some places that I photographed long ago.
 Like myself, this website is very much a work in progress."

 java:
   - excerpt: "I'm new to Java, initially cutting my teeth on it during my _MSc_ dissertation project.
 But I love it.
 Since then I have fortified my Java with, for instance, _interfaces & abstract_ classes, _Java 8 Streams_, and multithreading in the form of _callable futures_."